La Samaritaine: 1970s–present: Decline, closure and reopening

 From the 1970s the company's profits began to decline.

-Samaritaine was a founding anchor store at Le Quarte Temps in 1981, however the store was closed two years later.
+Samaritaine was a founding anchor store at Les Quatre Temps in 1981, but the store closed two years later.

 Since 1990 the buildings have been listed as a monument historique by the French Ministry of Culture.

 A majority stake in La Samaritaine was purchased by LVMH in 2001.

-The store was closed on 15 June 2005, due to serious fire risk with the building needing urgent safety renovations.
+The store was closed on 15 June 2005, as the building needed urgent renovations to mitigate fire safety hazards.
 However labour unions believed it was because of a restructure of the store.

-LVMH purchased remaining shares in the department store from the Cognacq-Jay foundation in late 2010, with this they had full ownership of the department store.
+LVMH purchased the remaining shares in the department store from the Cognacq-Jay foundation in late 2010, giving LVMH full ownership of the department store.
 The redevelopment was planned to begin in 2011.

 In January 2015 work on the store was halted again after building permission was revoked by a French Court.
-Work started again how there was still opposition to the new facades designed by Japanese architecture firm SANAA, the mayor of Paris Anne Hidalgo supported the plans.
+Work started again despite opposition to the new facades designed by Japanese architecture firm SANAA.
+The mayor of Paris Anne Hidalgo supported the plans.

-After sixteen years of closure the department store was reopened to the public in June of 2021, now also co-branded as part of DFS.
-The store was reopened by French President Emmanuel Macron and CEO of LVMH, Bernard Arnault.
+After sixteen years of closure, the department store was reopened to the public in June 2021, now co-branded as part of DFS.
+The store was reopened by French President Emmanuel Macron and the CEO of LVMH, Bernard Arnault.
 The buildings now include a Cheval Blanc hotel, nursery, offices and social housing.

 As of 2024 the store is struggling to attract customers.